 Access to treatment for people who use drugs in the Sultanate of Oman

-In Oman, treatment for addiction is free; however, there is just one tertiary psychiatric hospital, Al Massara Hospital, and this is located in Muscat, the capital city.
-The hospital has a substance misuse unit with an out-patient clinic for both male and female patients, two in-patient wards for detoxification and rehabilitation for male patients and a halfway home – also solely for male patients.
+In Oman, treatment for addiction is free; however, there is just one tertiary psychiatric hospital with a substance misuse unit, Al Massara Hospital, and this is located in Muscat, the capital city.
+The substance misuse unit has an out-patient clinic for both male and female patients, two in-patient wards for detoxification and rehabilitation for male patients and a halfway home – also solely for male patients.
 The treatment includes 1 week of detoxification followed by 7 weeks on a rehabilitation programme.
 When female patients require in-patient treatment services, they are admitted to the female psychiatric ward.

 Oman is an Arab country where Islam, the main religion, affects almost all aspects of life such as family life and social interaction.
 Omani society has become culturally and ethnically diverse in recent years with nearly half the population of 4.5 million, now made up of expatriates.
 Rapid industrialisation has brought many changes to Omani culture and society, and this has included an increase in drug use.

 There is very little research on drug use or treatment in Oman.
 One study described the barriers people face when they try to access treatment (Al Wahaibi et al., 2019).
 Barriers included fear of reputational damage, treatment failure, perceived lack of confidentiality, service availability and negative family reactions.
 These findings made me want to explore access to treatment in a qualitative study of services for people who use drugs in Oman.

 Barriers to treatment for people who use drugs